PunkDevloPer/Bot_extranjeria_spain/README.md

 in line  51 configure the procedure "//*[@id='tramiteGrupo[0]']/option[2]").click()  # in my case select asylum application
-NOTE: in some provinces the procedure group changes, so it is advisable to investigate the page to find out if the procedure is in group 0 or group 1

 NOTE: the numbers of the options may vary depending on the province, it is recommended to inspect the page and request the xpaht of the option, or it can be obtained through simple reasoning, the first option is always 0

 "//*[@id='sede']"  = All office